mmnvb/network/README.md

 \
 *Note: Node.js must be installed on your machine*
+*You are missing decryption key in the project which is in .env file, so create your own mock file with the structure like `{int:[strings], ...}`*

 ---
 If you faced any violations of your data privacy and you want your data to be removed from this project please contact me.
 We will fix that.